ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

    - This means that **falling?** is 1 if we are falling, but
    - ***Zero** if we are not falling* -- that means it will change by 0 if we are going up;
    - In other words, not change at all.
-- It only pulls up if we are falling.
+- It only pulls up if we are falling and touching the wall:

 ```ad-scratch